Shraddha120329/HR-Data-Analytics-Project/README.md

 📌 Overview

 The HR Data Analysis Dashboard is a comprehensive analytics solution built in Power BI to transform raw HR attendance data into meaningful insights.
-Using the attendance dataset from 2022–2023, this dashboard enables HR professionals and business leaders to monitor workforce presence, analyze attendance patterns, and make informed decisions.
+Using the attendance dataset, this dashboard enables HR professionals and business leaders to monitor workforce presence, analyze attendance patterns, and make informed decisions.

 The dashboard highlights key metrics such as: